psa/hn.otoh.org/content/curfew/index.md

   * Groceries
   * Heading to the airport to leave the country
     * You will need your passport and ticket with you to show the police.
+* If you are outside, face masks are mandatory.
 * General curfew 18:00 - 06:00.
   * Please let employees leave at 17:00 so they have time to get home before the curfew.